tkurtbond/tkurtbond.github.io/posts/2019/11/06/converting-my-pybloxsom-blog-into-a-nikola-blog.rst

 at blogger.com, but that was like wading through a rotting whale corpse.
 Instead I decided to use `GitHub Pages
 <https://help.github.com/en/github/working-with-github-pages/about-github-pages>`__
-and use the static blog/site generator Nikola_ to generate the content.
+and use the static blog/site generator Nikola_ to generate the content, editing reStructuredText (ReST) files.

 .. _Nikola: https://getnikola.com/

+I wrote my first post_ and it was good!
+Using ReST again was much better than editing in a GUI like blogger.com, and having it hosted by GitHub Pages was more restful than running a machine hosting a website.

+.. _post: link://slug/getting-nxml-mode-in-emacs-to-validate-docbook-5-documents

+But then I thought off all the posts I had in my old blog, before I stopped running machine hosting a website.
+They were all written in ReST — maybe I could put them up on my new blog?

 I took a couple three hours and wrote a shell script to find the old pyBloxsom_ files and feed them into a python script that I also wrote.